sohykim/VIB_Training_GitHub/git_github_dictionary.md

 ## Saving a timepoint by using `git commit -m [message]`

-CREATING CONFLICT from local
-CREATING CONFLICT from GitHub
+CREATING CONFLICT from GitHub (trial 2)